Martenfur/Nopipeline/README.md

 ![NoPipeline](/pics/NoPipeline.png)

 You know, Monogame is nice.
-C# cross-platform game framework which is a pretty nice base for an engine or a game.
+C# cross-platform game framework which is a pretty good base for an engine or a game.

-What certainly is not nice - it's Pipeline Tool.
+What certainly is not nice - their Pipeline Tool.
-For some reason, the only Monogame resource manager is a total pain in the ass to work with: clunky external GUI, manual resource adding, no ability to add whole directories.
+For some reason, the only Monogame resource manager is a total pain in the ass to work with: clunky external GUI, no ability to add whole directories.
 And of course, bugs.
 Countless, countless bugs.

-If only there was some solution, which would make you forget Pipeline Tool even exists.
-Wait a minute, NoPipeline does exactly this!

-## So what does it do, exactly?
+## So what shall we do about all this?

-NoPipeline is an addon for Pipeline Tool, which generates and updates .mgcb config for you.
+Fear not - NoPipeline comes to the rescue.
+It's an addon for Pipeline Tool, which generates and updates `.mgcb` config for you.
 You can safely add, delete and move around resource files right in Explorer - NoPipeline will do the rest for you.

 Additionally, you can make resource files watch other files!
 Let's say, you got